MichalSvatos/portfolio/src/projects/2020-cihelna/cihelna.md

 owner: Cihelna Concept Store, Prague
 ---

-**I coded and programmed a Wordpress theme with custom functionalities**.
+**I designed, coded and programmed a Wordpress theme with custom functionalities**.
 I was in charge of both frontend and backend.
 <br><br>
 ##### Features
 - Advanced Custom Fields